What Is The Function Of Hair Shaft? | Vital Hair Facts

 Key Takeaways: What Is The Function Of Hair Shaft?

-➤ Protects scalp: Shields skin from UV rays and injury.
+Protects scalp: Shields skin from UV rays, debris, and minor friction.

-➤ Sensory role: Detects light touch and environmental changes.
+Supports sensory role: Hair movement can help follicle receptors detect light touch and environmental changes.

 Frequently Asked Questions